radhey24h/cloud-in-depth/azure-in-depth/Day-2-Azure-basics/01-Azure-basics.md

 ## Components of Azure Architecture

-### Data Centers
+### Data centres
 These are massive warehouses where Azure stores data and runs applications for users.
 Think of them like giant storage facilities for digital information.

 ### Regions
 Azure divides the world into regions, much like how continents divide the Earth.
-Each region contains multiple data centers.
+Each region contains multiple data centres.
 These regions help Azure users choose where they want their data and applications to be located for optimal performance and compliance with local laws.
 **Example**: Similar to how different countries have their own rules and regulations, Azure regions ensure that data stays within legal boundaries and operates efficiently across the globe.

 ### Availability Zones
-Within each region, there are availability zones, similar to neighborhoods in a city.
+Within each region, there are availability zones, similar to neighbourhoods in a city.
 Each zone has its own infrastructure, providing redundancy and ensuring high availability of services.

 Availability zones provide redundancy and ensure that if one zone goes down (due to maintenance or other issues), the services in other zones remain unaffected.